stanecli/elite-hud-client/README.md

 A web-based Elite Dangerous external HUD for touch screens.

-Will work on any device, but screen resolution must be greater than 1920x1080 and a 10" (miniimum) screen is recommended.
+Will work on any device, but screen resolution must be greater than 1920x1080 and a 10" (minimum) screen is recommended.
 Most phones are NOT eligible, tablets, convertible laptops will be a better experience.
-If this stuff get more attention, I will add support for smaller screens.
+If this stuff gets more attention, I will add support for smaller screens.

 ## Requirements